raditholemaripa/hello-world/README.md

 learning how to create a repository

-Hello there, I was learning how to create a repository on github, I code in python, C++, and do a little bit of C#.
+Hello there, I was learning how to create a repository on github, I code in C/C++, Java, and Python.
-I like data science and would love to work on projects related to data science.
+I am interested in Embedded Systems, Android Applications and Web Development.